 - Is there enough information to get a teaching interview?

-- Should I include the dates of the professional development?
+- Should I include the dates of professional development?

 And the list of questions goes on and on…

-Your resume is your calling card – it’s your advertisement.
-Getting the resume right is important because if you do not feel confident about the resume you wrote for the dream teaching job, you will not feel 100 percent confident in the interview.
+Your resume is your calling card – it’s your best advertisement.
+Getting the resume right is essential because if you do not feel confident about the resume you wrote for the dream teaching job, you will not feel 100 percent confident in the interview.

-As a teacher resume writer and career coach, I know what works and what doesn’t work when it comes to writing teacher resumes.
+As a professional resume writer and career coach, I know what works and doesn’t work when writing teacher resumes.

-These A-Z education resume writing tips for teachers were developed to give you the confidence to help create your teacher resume.
-Once you have followed these strategies from A to Z, you can be confident your resume reflects the current knowledge and practices in what makes a strong teacher resume.
+These A-Z teacher resume writing tips were developed to give you the confidence to help create your own resume.
+Once you have followed these strategies from A to Z, you can be confident your resume reflects the current knowledge and practices of what makes a strong resume for a teaching position.

-Don’t worry, if you are not a DIY (do it yourself) kind of person, you can always hire us to put your education resume and cover letter together.
+Don’t worry; if you are not a DIY (do it yourself) person, you can always hire us to put your education resume and cover letter together.
 We would love to help you.

-Writing Teacher Resumes – The Ultimate Resume Writing Guide
+The Ultimate A-Z Resume Writing Guide for 2023

 A: Areas of Expertise

-All effective teacher resumes have an area of expertise, core competencies, or key skills section.
+All effective educator resumes have an area of expertise, core competencies, or critical teaching skills section.
 This significant segment is guaranteed to set you apart from the competition.
-Focus on critical skills that are needed to succeed in the job you are targeting.
+Focus on essential skills needed to succeed in the job you are targeting.
 Examples include classroom management, student motivation, parental communication, differentiated instruction, and reading strategies.

 B: Borders Can Attract Attention

 You can decide if this addition is for you.
-Incorporating borders in your resume can showcase organization and draw positive attention.
-You can include a visually-appealing border around your whole resume, as well as thinner border lines to separate different sections.
-Always remember, teacher resumes need to look professional; don’t use hearts, smiley faces, or other inappropriate icons.
+Incorporating borders in your resume can showcase organized facts and draw positive attention.
+You can include a visually appealing border around your whole resume and thinner border lines to separate different sections.
+Remember, teaching job resumes must look professional; don’t use hearts, smiley faces, or other inappropriate icons.

 Recommended Reading: 10 Ways to Format a Visually Appealing Education Resume

-It may seem obvious that teacher resumes need contact information.
-It would surprise you how many candidates forget to include some or all of their contact information on their resume and cover letter.
-At the top of the first page of your resume, be sure to include your full name, address, phone numbers, and email address.
-Triple check this area to ensure there are no mistakes!
+It may seem obvious that a teacher’s resume needs contact information.
+It would surprise you how many candidates forget to include some of their contact information on their resume and cover letter.
+At the top of your resume’s first page, include your full name, address, phone number, and email address.
+Triple-check this area to ensure there are no mistakes!

 D: Double Check Resume Information

-It’s incredibly important that you double check your resume for any spelling or grammar mistakes.
-Nothing looks worse on a job application document than someone who either can’t spell or doesn’t know to use spell and grammar check.
-By submitting mistake-free documents, you will let the potential employer know that you are detail-oriented and take the time to get the job done right – something they will be looking for in their prospective candidates, regardless of the position in question.
+It’s incredibly vital that you double-check your resume for any spelling or grammar mistakes.
+Nothing looks worse on a job application document than on someone who can’t spell or doesn’t know how to use spell and grammar check.
+By submitting mistake-free documents, you will let the potential employer know that you are detail-oriented and take the time to get the job done right.
+These are skills they will be looking for in their prospective candidates, regardless of the position in question.

 E: Education Listed Completely and Accurately

-If you have recently completed your education, possess a master’s degree or higher, or recently completed your teaching certification, then your education section should be placed before your work experience in your resume.
-If your degrees are unrelated to teaching, or if you have not been in school for many years, then you can place your work experience before your education.
+Suppose you have recently completed your education, possess a master’s degree or higher, or recently completed your teaching certification.
+In that case, your education section should be placed before your work experience in your resume.
+If your degrees are unrelated to teaching or you have not been in school for many years, you can place your work experience before your education.

-When listing your relevant education accomplishments, it is best to provide either an exact or approximate number to emphasize the impact of the achievement.
-For instance, if you have secured a grant, how much did you receive?
+When listing your relevant education accomplishments, it is best to provide either an exact or approximate number to emphasize the achievement’s impact.
+For instance, how much did you receive if you secured a grant?
 If you decreased absenteeism, by what percentage?
 I know, sometimes you don’t have numbers or percentages – that’s okay.
-Quantifying relevant achievements in teacher resumes is one of the most valuable education resume writing tips we can pass on.
+Quantifying relevant achievements in your resume is one of the most valuable educational resume tips we can pass on.

 G: Gaps in Employment History